Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Ghost Town.md

 A "Finally!
 You're here!
 And you're all okay!"<br>
 MA "Aiyana! Ángel de los cielo!"<br>
 G "Good to see you, Aiyana.
 It was a long journey."<br>
 A "You look exhausted.
 What happened?
-Was the mountain trek that difficult?"<br>
+Was the mountain trek difficult?"<br>
 G "That mountain was like hell itself.
 The whole way was filled with trouble."<br>
 G "The natives of the mountain were friendly at first, but there were some complications that made them hostile."<br>
 G "We had to rush through Pillrose Pass fighting both natives and cold all the way."<br>